Morgenshtern: Relationship with Dilara

-From 2017, he dated Dilara Zinatullina, but the couple separated in October 2019 after Alisher proposed to make the relationship open.
-They got back together in the summer of 2020 and married in Moscow on 31 August 2021.
-Alisher proposed in July during the filming of the Nominalo music video, to which Dilara said yes.
-On 8 April 2022, the single Selyavi was released, where Alisher hints about his divorce from Dilara.
-On 9 April, Dilara posted a YouTube video announcing her breakup with Morgenshtern.
+Beginning in 2017, he dated Dilara Zinatullina, but the couple separated in October 2019 after Alisher proposed an open relationship.
+They reconciled in the summer of 2020 and married in Moscow on 31 August 2021.
+He had proposed to her in July 2021 during the filming of his "Nominalo" music video.
+On 8 April 2022, the single Selyavi was released, hinting at a separation.
+On 9 April, Dilara posted a YouTube video confirming their divorce.